 This section is intended for company advisers and assistants who are looking to view client responses.
 If you are an admin user, you might be looking for the quick steps article.

 1. From your dashboard/landing page, press ‘view all responses’ to access the responses table.
+This is located at the bottom right of the screen.

 2. Search for a response using the search field.